MIT Blackjack Team: Early days

 In 1979, several friends of J.P.
 Massar at MIT took a class on blackjack called "How to Gamble If You Must."
 They reported to Massar, then about to graduate with a master's degree in computer science, that the game was beatable.
-Using a mainframe computer at the Lincoln Lab in nearby Lexington, Massachusetts, Massar determined that by playing enough hands with enough players willing to signal others about their hands, it was possible for a player to win more hands than they would lose.
+Using a mainframe computer at the Lincoln Lab in nearby Lexington, Massachusetts, Massar determined that by playing enough hands with enough players willing to signal others about their hands, it was possible for a player to win more hands than he would lose.

-Massar and several others took a trip to Atlantic City during spring break to test the theory, but did not find success.
+Massar and several others took a trip to Atlantic City, New Jersey during spring break to test the theory, but did not find success.
 The group went their separate ways when most of them graduated in May of the same year.
 Most never gambled again, but some of them maintained an avid interest in card counting and remained in Cambridge, Massachusetts.
 Two of them, J.P.
 Massar and Jonathan, offered a course on blackjack for MIT's January 1980 Independent Activities Period (IAP), during which classes may be offered on almost any subject.

-In late November 1979, a professional blackjack player named Dave contacted Massar after seeing a flyer for Massar's blackjack course.
-He offered to bankroll a group to go to Atlantic City to take advantage of the New Jersey Casino Control Commission's recent ruling which made it illegal for the Atlantic City casinos to ban card counters.
-Casinos instead have to take other countermeasures like shuffling the cards earlier than normal, using more decks of cards, or offering games with worse rules to destroy the advantage gained by counting—even though these all negatively impact the non-counter as well.
+In late November 1979, a professional blackjack player, "Dave", contacted Massar after seeing a flyer for Massar's blackjack course.
+He offered to bankroll a group to go to Atlantic City to take advantage of the New Jersey Casino Control Commission's recent ruling which prohibited the Atlantic City casinos from banning card counters.
+Casinos instead must take other countermeasures like shuffling the cards earlier than normal, using more decks of cards, or offering games with worse rules to destroy the advantage gained by counting—even though these all negatively impact the non-counter as well.

-The group of four players, a professional gambler, and an investor who put up most of their capital ($5,000), went to Atlantic City in late December.
+The group of four players, a professional gambler, and an investor who put up most of their capital ($5,000) went to Atlantic City in late December.
 They recruited more MIT students as players at the January blackjack class.
-They played intermittently through May 1980 and increased their capital four-fold, but were nonetheless more like a loose group sharing capital than a team with consistent strategies and quality control.
+They played intermittently through May 1980 and increased their capital four-fold, but were nonetheless more like a loose capital-sharing group than a team with consistent strategies and quality control.